Amharic: Derived stems

-Derived stems are formed by either reduplication of the 2nd radical in triadicals, and of the 3rd radical in quadriradicals, or by prefixing morphemes.
+Derived stems are formed by either reduplication of the 2nd radical in triradicals, and of the 3rd radical in quadriradicals, or by prefixing morphemes.

 Conjugation

 As in other Semitic languages, Amharic verbs use a combination of prefixes and suffixes to indicate the subject, distinguishing three persons, two numbers, and (in the second and third persons singular) two genders.

 Perfect

 The perfect is typically used to express the past and formed using suffixes.